sap-tutorials/Tutorials/tutorials/hcp-create-trial-account/hcp-create-trial-account.md

     ![hcp_signup4.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-create-trial-account/hcp_signup4.png)

 5. A web page opens and you will see that your account was activated.
-Click **Continue** to go back [here](https://account.hanatrial.ondemand.com) to log in.
+Click **Continue** to go back to the [SAP HANA Cloud Platform](https://account.hanatrial.ondemand.com) website and  log in.

     ![hcp_signup5.png](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-create-trial-account/hcp_signup5.png)